 On any other OS, get the jGRASP zip version.

 If the installer for one of the self-installing versions does not work, please let us know.
 You can use the zip version on any system, just follow the instructions.

 4) Which Java version should I use / am I using?

-If you will be developing Java applications on a Windows, OS X, or Linux system, in most cases you should get the latest JDK from Oracle.
+If you will be developing Java applications on a Windows, macOS, or Linux system, in most cases you should get the latest JDK from Oracle.

 It is best to run jGRASP on the latest version of Java.
 If you need to compile and run programs on an older version, add the bin directory for the older version to the jGRASP PATH settings (click here for more information).

 To see which Java version jGRASP is running under, hit Tools > System Info.
 To see how the Java version was chosen if you are on Windows, pop up the jGRASP Control Shell from the Windows taskbar.